NikitaRadzkov/education-platform/topics/python-fundamentals/questions/readme.md

 <details>
-<summary>What packing and unpacking operations are used for?</summary>
+<summary>3.
+What packing and unpacking operations are used for?</summary>

 >**Answer:**
 > `*` and the `**` operators both perform two different, but complementary operations depending on where they're used.
 When used in a method definition, like so: